 Picture this: all instruments were made into a table surface.
 The guitar, piano, fiddle, drums, etc were all just connected to make a rather jagged and smooth surfaced table.
-Now take a bottle of red wine and slowly pour it over this odd structure slowly, use as many bottles as you want.
+Now take a bottle of red wine and slowly pour it over this odd structure slowly.

 In 1973 Ronstadt released Don’t Cry Now.
 She was 27 when this album came out, which is surprising.
 Her voice had the maturity of an older adult, yet it still possessed hints of vulnerability.
 I believe that Ronstadt’s voice is one of the best voices of the 20th and 21st century.
 It is high, yet low, it’s soft yet hard.
 Her voice encompasses a wide array of adjectives of which I cannot list and would also make this post more like a grammar lesson.

 For the most part, this is an album of ballads and soft rock songs, with a hint of country.
 The first stand out track is “Love Has No Pride.”
 The song explains situations in which one would have a sense of pride, yet how one has none when it comes to a certain someone.
 Rondstadt’s vocals slowly glide over this tune effortlessly.
 It is followed by the heavily country “Silver Threads and Golden Needles.”
 This song is classic and when it is done the right way an artist can never go wrong.
 She did no wrong.

 The title track “Don’t Cry Now” is a song everybody can relate to.
 This song explains where everyone will find themselves at some point.
 Everyone experiences loneliness, being taken for granted, being emotionally or physically strapped, etc. Although the song’s theme is quite somber, I interpret it as giving encouragement.
 One must get up, wipe their tears, and walk on.
 This song was also written by J.D.
 Souther of whom Ronstadt was later romantically involved with.